-Dory K. brings the DJ culture and everything that is known of what it takes to be a successful DJ and artist to The Beat Refinery at Bach to Rock.
-With 30 years of DJ and Production experience in multiple electronic music genres, Dory continues to receive accolades and respect from industry peers in the form of regular bookings, articles in high profile publications (New York Times, Spin, City Pages, etc.), countless music blog features, Online DJ Store features (Beatport, TraxSource), "Twin Cities Best Club DJ" award (City Pages 2005), and his own star on the First Avenue night club wall in Minneapolis.
+Dory K. With 30 years of DJ and Production experience in multiple electronic music genres, Dory brings the DJ culture and everything that is known of what it takes to be a successful DJ and artist to The Beat Refinery at Bach To Rock.
+In addition to unmatched experience, Dory has also continued to receive accolades and respect from industry peers in the form of regular bookings, articles in high profile publications (New York Times, Spin, City Pages, etc.), countless music blog features, Online DJ Store features (Beatport, TraxSource), "Twin Cities Best Club DJ" award (City Pages 2005), and his own star on the First Avenue night club wall in Minneapolis.

 Gabbi S. is a classically trained pianist who was bitten by the rock and roll bug.
 She brought her instrument into the band setting and is passionate about inspiring others to do the same.
 Aside from keys, Gabbi plays drums, guitar, vocals and ukulele.
 She performs in musical theater productions around the twin cities, as well as the local band The Professionals.
 Gabbi studied sound design at Minneapolis Community and Technical College, and produces solo and collaborative projects.
 Currently, she studies business at Augsburg University, and hopes to expand her career in music.
 She is influenced and inspired by everything from Tchaikovsky and Schumann to Elton John and Ariana Grande.

-Jen S.'s love of music began when she started taking piano and French horn in elementary school, and she has continued to expand her repertoire of instruments since then.
-She graduated from the University of Wisconsin-Eau Claire with degrees in music education and composition, and she is currently pursuing her masters degree in education.
+Jen's love of music began when she started taking piano and French horn in elementary school, and she has continued to expand her repertoire of instruments since then.
+She graduated from the University of Wisconsin-Eau Claire with degrees in Music Education and Composition, and she is currently pursuing her Masters degree in education.
 As a public school teacher, Jen has taught band, orchestra, piano, and music appreciation to students K-12.
 She is especially passionate about giving beginners a strong foundation in their music education.
 When she's not teaching music, Jen enjoys composing, performing in pit orchestras, and of course learning new instruments!